-Upon succ Cognitive Level CO1 Obtain the conversion of three phase supply to two phase supply by using transformers. К3 CO2 Predetermine the efficiency, regulation and equivalent circuit of transformers and assess their performance. К3 CO3 Plot the magnetizing characteristics of DC shunt generator and understand the mechanism of self-excitation.
+Upon succ Upon successful completion of the course, the student will be able to: CO1 Obtain the conversion of three phase supply to two phase supply by using transformers. К3 CO2 Predetermine the efficiency, regulation and equivalent circuit of transformers and assess their performance. К3 CO3 Plot the magnetizing characteristics of DC shunt generator and understand the mechanism of self-excitation.
 K2 CO4 Determine the losses and efficiency of a DC machines K3 CO5 Determine the performance Characteristics of a DC motor K3